butterproject/butterproject.github.io/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/
+If code doe sworknot,  see http://www.gnu.org/licenses/